Rabbit Maranville: Career

 Maranville was known as one of "baseball's most famous clowns" due to his practical jokes and lack of inhibitions.
 He used to don a pair of glasses to make fun of umpires and mimic the actions of hitters or pitchers who took an especially long time to get ready.
 Other stunts he pulled included throwing firecrackers, stepping out on hotel ledges, and swallowing goldfish.
 On a road trip to New York, Maranville had teammate Jack Scott cry "Stop, thief!" as Scott chased him through Times Square.
 Another time, his concerned teammates broke into his hotel room after hearing screams, breaking glass, and gunshots emanating from within, as well as Maranville groaning, "Eddie, you're killing me!"
 An unharmed Maranville and two friends greeted the players like nothing was wrong as they wandered out of the room.
 When Maranville was appointed manager of the Chicago Cubs in 1925—one of their worst seasons ever—he continued to demonstrate his wild behavior.
 His only rule with the team was that none of the players could go to bed before he did.
-One night he went through a Pullman car dumping water on sleeping players' heads, saying, "No sleeping under Maranville management, especially at night."
+One night he walked through a Pullman car, dumping water on sleeping players' heads, saying, "No sleeping under Maranville management, especially at night."
 After 53 games with him as the manager, the Cubs were in last place with a 23–30 record.
 Not long after that, he was out on the street outside Ebbets Field in Brooklyn mimicking a newsboy hawking papers.
 He cried out, "Read all about it!
 Maranville fired!"
 And so he was—the next day.

 1926 was a struggle for Maranville.
 Having been claimed off waivers by the Brooklyn Robins, he spent the first half of the season with them but was released halfway through the year.
 The Cardinals signed him that November but assigned him to the Rochester Tribe of the International League in 1927.
 Maranville realized he would have to make a change in his lifestyle if he wanted to continue playing in the major leagues.
 "Either I had to lay off the booze and get serious with the game or it would be the end of me."

 On May 24, 1927, Maranville resolved to stop drinking.
 Later that year, Cardinals general manager Branch Rickey stated, "Walter is a changed man ... it is apparent that he has seen the light ... his change in attitude is remarkable."
 Called up by St. Louis at the end of the year, he played in nine games for them in late September before spending all of 1928 on their roster.